johanley/covid-19-canada/data/md/about.md

 case definitions often miss infected people who have mild or no symptoms, because they have little reason to be tested."*

-In the case of COVID-19, a significant fraction of those infected have no or few symptoms.
+In the case of COVID-19, a significant fraction of those infected have no symptoms, or very mild symptoms.
 It would seem very likely, therefore, that the reported number of cases is significantly smaller than the actual number of cases.

 ### Examples of case definitions

-Note that these sometimes don't match up 100%.
+These sometimes don't match up 100%.
 So, technically, when you compare such jurisdictions, you aren't comparing apples to apples.

 * [CDC](https://www.cdc.gov/coronavirus/2019-ncov/downloads/pui-form.pdf)